 - The island country is currently promoting wellness programs for a relaxed mind and soul, thrilling adventures ideal for daring minds, food fiestas with culinary items boosting immunity, and cultural tours for history lovers.

 The entire hospitality and leisure industry of Sri Lanka, esp.
-Hotel & resort owners are quite enthusiastic with the news of reopening.
-The 5-star properties are introducing innovative ideas making guests enjoy exclusive experiences while staying socially distant from others.
+Hotel & resort owners are quite enthusiastic about the news of reopening.
+If you are looking for places to stay in Sri Lanka during Covid, 5-star properties are introducing innovative ideas making guests enjoy exclusive experiences while staying socially distant from others.
 This post-covid travel guide to Sri Lanka will be incomplete without mentioning the measures followed at the properties to ensure a safe experience.
 The following are the guidelines that are followed by the approved property owners in Sri Lanka:

 - All the rooms are regularly sanitized with eco-friendly agents.